taiphob/applicant-skill-assessment/README.md

 For site visitors who use the Brave browser, our Virtual Tour section does not load.
 Instead, there is a large blank space where the tour should be.
 See image below.

 ### Pro Tip
 The iframe will load on your local file in the Brave Browser.
-To "see" the bug open index-bugged.html for a simulation of what would happen if this file was on a live server.
+To "see" the bug, open <a href="https://github.com/orumarketing/applicant-skill-assessment/blob/main/index-bugged.html">index-bugged.html</a> for a simulation of what would happen if this file was on a live server.

 <div align="center">
    <img src="imgs/no-tour.jpg">